-As each colony developed, the need for a geographic positional framework to support its land tenure grew, and thoughts turned to linking local piecemeal surveys together.
+As the individual early colonies developed, the need for a geographic positional framework to support its land tenure grew, and thoughts turned to linking local piecemeal surveys together.
 Embryonic trigonometric surveys were commenced in each state by:

-- Sprent in Tasmanian 1833 to 1859
+- Tasmania James Sprent in Tasmanian 1833 to 1859

-- Mitchell in NSW from 1827
+- NSW Thomas Mitchell in from 1827

-- John Septimus Roe from 1829
+- W.A- John Septimus Roe from 1829

-- Colonel William Light from 1834
+- S.A -Colonel William Light from 1834

-- Captain Andrew Clarke 1953
+- Victoria- Captain Andrew Clarke 1853

-In Victoria, the colony remained part of New South Wales until 1951 and surveyors were largely employed on cadastral development work.
+In Victoria, the colony remained part of New South Wales until 1851 and surveyors were largely employed on cadastral development work.
 The first Surveyor-General, Captain Andrew Clarke, Royal Engineers, started the trigonometric survey using sappers from the British survey in 1853.
 In 1858 the Government Astronomer Ellery also commenced laying out a gridded system, similar to the one used in North America, as the basis for the sale and selection of Crown lands.
 It was termed the 'geodetic' survey as it laid out meridians and parallels of latitude, distinct from the rival trigonometric survey.
 (Chappel 1966)